GEOG 415 – Special Topics

 0.00 – 59.99%

-Attendance: Attending class is critical.
+Attendance: Attending class is critical, as this is a January term course with only 15 days to meet.
 Students may not miss more than 1 class meeting without a written excuse.

 Classroom Environment: Students are expected to contribute to an environment appropriate for learning that considers and respects the needs and rights of others.
 Any academic misconduct will be confronted and handled accordingly.
 Please silence all electronic devices while in class.
 Do not arrive late and do not leave early.
 The faculty instructor will be available to assist students as they work with spatial databases, however, the students themselves will be the experts in each spatial database.